Holodome/hololisp/readme.md

 ## Usage

-Program can be run in two modes: Interactive REPL traditional to lisp interpreters and executing scripts.
+Program can be run in three modes: Interactive REPL traditional to lisp interpreters, executing scripts, and executing command strings.
 To execute script pass its name to the program executable:

 ```bash